freebasic/fbc/FreeBASIC/readme.txt

   o fsw (fsw.fb[at]comcast.net):
     - Translated most of the Windows API headers (later replaced by the SWIG FB wrapper version).
-    - Wrote the glade_gui demo at the examples/Gtk directory, besides the wx-c GUI examples (not included).
+    - Wrote the glade_gui demo at the examples/Gtk directory, in addition to the wx-c GUI examples (not included).

   o Garvan O'Keeffe (sisophon2001[at]yahoo.com):